 Giant new offshore wind generators, deploying innovative technology

 Giant new offshore wind generators, deploying innovative technology, are to be launched as part of a major renewable energy drive.
+In preparation for a project on the topic of "energy", turn to people who have experience in writing and developing research with the words do my homework for me cheap.
 The announcement comes alongside a UK government promise to double grants for the technology to £10 million.

 The new ?Aerogenerator?, a 275 metre wide rotating blade, is under development with a potential launch date of 2013.
 The blade would stand high above the sea, generating up to 20MW.
 By contrast, the latest generation of coal-fired power stations produce 180 times as much energy, so the key is to have a great many such wind machines.